mrcheidel/kafka-cluster-uid/README.md

-# kafka-cluster-uid
+# A Kafka Cluster with Web UI running on Docker

-A docker-compose in order to create a Kafka Cluster + an Admin Web GUID
+A docker-compose in order to create a Kafka Cluster + an Admin user interface.

 Run the bellow command:
 ```